Last modified on August 2022

-Being aware of the difference between Piles and Fistula and Fissure makes us understand, that when compared to piles, the treatment for fistulas can only be done through surgery.
+Being aware of the difference between Piles, Fistula and Fissure will make us understand, that when compared to piles, the treatment for fistulas can only be done through surgery.

 Depending upon the complexity of the condition, the following lines of treatment for fistula are recommended:

 In this procedure, a probe is inserted through the external opening into the rectum and along the track where the fistula is open.
 The wound is left open and left to heal with the natural formation of granulation tissues.
 Intersphincteric (found in the space between internal and external anal sphincters) and low transsphincteric fistulas of recent origins can be treated by this method.